Yannick Schwaller: Men's

 The Schwaller rink had a strong start to the 2021–22 season, winning both the 2021 Baden Masters and the 2021 Euro Super Series tour events.
 Next, Team Schwaller competed in the 2021 Swiss Olympic Curling Trials where they would face the de Cruz rink in a best-of-seven series to determine who would represent Switzerland at the 2022 Winter Olympics.
 Despite entering the Trials winning the first two events of the season, Team de Cruz won the first four matches of the event, securing their spot as the Olympic representatives.
 Back on tour, Team Schwaller reached the semifinals of four events, not able to reach the final in any of them.
-They played in both the 2021 Masters and 2021 National Slams but failed to reach the playoffs at both events.
+They played in both the 2021 Masters and 2021 National Slams but failed to reach the playoffs in either event.
 In the new year, they finished runner-up at the St. Galler Elite Challenge before entering the Swiss Championship.
 There, the team dominated the field, losing only one game en route to claiming their second Swiss Men's title.
 With the win, they went on to represent Switzerland at the 2022 World Men's Curling Championship.
 After having a strong start by winning five out of their first seven games, they finished the round robin in sixth place with a 6–6 record, narrowly qualifying for the playoffs.
 They then faced Italy's Joël Retornaz in the qualification game, where they lost 10–4 and were eliminated from contention.
 They ended their season at the 2022 Players' Championship where they lost all three of their games.

 In April 2022, Schwaller announced that he would be leaving the Bern Zähringer team.
-It was later announced that he would skip a new team out of Geneva conisisting of Benoît Schwarz-van Berkel, Sven Michel and Pablo Lachat for the 2022–23 season.
+It was later announced that he would skip a new team out of Geneva consisting of Benoît Schwarz-van Berkel, Sven Michel and Pablo Lachat for the 2022–23 season.
 Schwaller would skip the team but throw third rocks with Schwarz-van Berkel throwing fourth rocks, Michel playing second and Lachat at lead.
 The new Schwaller rink would represent Switzerland at the 2022 European Curling Championships, where they would go 8–1 in the round robin, but lose to Scotland's Bruce Mouat 5–4 in the final, winning the silver medal.
 Schwaller would go on to represent Switzerland at the 2023 World Men's Curling Championship, where they would win a bronze medal, beating Italy's Joël Retornaz 11–3 in the bronze medal game.
 Schwaller would again represent Switzerland at the 2023 European Curling Championships, once again winning a bronze medal over Italy's Retornaz, this time by a score of 8–4 in the bronze medal game.
 At the 2024 World Men's Curling Championship, the Swiss team would finish a disappointing 7th, going 6–6 in round robin play.
 However, Schwaller would have a strong season on the Grand Slam of Curling tour, finishing in the semifinals of both the 2023 National and 2023 Masters.